PriyadarshiAkshay/TransitFit_demo/README.md

 1. **fitted_lightcurves**: All the lightcurves (now detrended and normalised, if specified so) along with the best fit curve generated from the best fit parameters.
 2. **output_parameters**: All the best-fit values for the parameters which were fitted by TransitFit.
 3. **plots**: The plots comparing the raw lightcurve with the best fit lightcurve.
 Also, the plots corresponding to posterior distribution of the parameters.

+## Transmission Spectroscopy

+To do transmission spectrocopy, you will need lightcurves taken in different filters/wavelength bands.
+Say you have 100 lightcurves, taken across different wavelength ranges.
+You will need to fit all those 100 lightcurves in the way described above.
+Ensure that the lightcurves have appropriate filter indices, and those filter indices are explained in the list of filters.
+Also, the priors for radius (or other wavelength-dependent parameter) is provided separately for all of them.

+The results will provide the effective radius of the planet corresponding to different filters.
+This can be plotted to generate the spectrum.
+An example spectrum is shown in demo.ipynb

+## TTV analysis

+For TTV analysis, there are two modes:
+1. Fit for all the parameters, then use the value of P from the first fit as the prior and fit again.
+This time, provide the parameter allow_ttv=False when calling run_retrieval.
+This will result in separate t0 values for each epoch.
+These all t0 values will be fitted on the provided prior.
+To find the corresponding transit-mid time for a lightcurve 5 epochs away from the prior, add 5*P to the value of t0 for this epoch.

+2. P-dot and P-double dot fitting.
+This fits for the first and second derivative of period.
+Use fit_ttv_taylor=True, when calling run_retrieval.